ShalilDsilva/ShalilsBookStore/README.txt

 11:27am EDT
-Edited the appsettings.json to show ShalilsBookStore as database name ran "add-migration AddDefaultIdentityMigration" command in the package manager console by selecting ShalilsBooks.DataAccess as default project
+Edited the appsettings.json to show ShalilsBookStore as database name ran "add-migration AddDefaultIdentityMigration" command in the package manager console by selecting ShalilsBooks.DataAccess as default project a file named 20231106162113_AddDefaultIdentityMigration was created in migration folder

 12:22pm EDT
 Updated the database by running update-database cmd